Nodal Domains on Surfaces under Perturbation: Upper Semicontinuity, Courant-Sharpness, and Boundary Intersections: Stability on surfaces: preliminaries and local index/sector calculus

-The set of zeros of a vector field is not necessarily discrete in general, e.g. when $X=\nabla \varphi$ for a Laplace eigenfunction $\varphi$ (as mentioned in the introduction).
-We cannot define the index of a vector field at a set of non-isolated zeros in the same way as the isolated case.
-However, \cite[Section 1.1.2]{Brasselet87} has prescribed a very interesting way to define the total index of a vector field at any set of zeros.
-We quote a result below: \begin{theorem}\cite[Theorem 1.1.2.]{Brasselet87} Let $U \subset M$ be a domain with boundary $\pa U$ and $X\in \mathfrak{X}^1(M)$ such that $X \neq 0$ in a neighbourhood $V$ of $\pa U$.
-Then \begin{enumerate} \item $X$ can be extended to the interior of $U$ with finitely many isolated zeros $p_1,\dots,p_r$. \item The total index of the extension (in the sense described two paragraphs above) is independent of the way we extend it to the interior of $U$ from $V$.
-In other words, if $\tilde{X}_1$ and $\tilde{X}_2$ are two extensions of $X$ with corresponding finite sets of isolated zeros $\tilde{\mathcal{C}}_1$ and $\tilde{\mathcal{C}}_2$ respectively, then $\ind_{\tilde{\mathcal{C}}_1}(\tilde{X}_1)=\ind_{\tilde{\mathcal{C}}_2}(\tilde{X}_2)$. \end{enumerate} \end{theorem}
+The set of zeros of a vector field is not necessarily discrete in general, e.g.\ when $X=\nabla \varphi$ for a Laplace eigenfunction $\varphi$ (as mentioned in the introduction).
+We cannot define the index of a vector field at a set of non-isolated zeros by simply summing over individual indices.
+However, \cite[Section~1.1.2]{Brasselet87} provides a definition of the total index of a vector field at any compact subset of zeros that admits an isolating neighbourhood with smooth boundary.
+We quote the key result: \begin{theorem}\cite[Theorem 1.1.2.]{Brasselet87} Let $U \subset M$ be a domain with smooth boundary $\pa U$ and $X\in \mathfrak{X}^1(M)$ such that $X \neq 0$ in a neighbourhood $V$ of $\pa U$.
+Then \begin{enumerate} \item The restriction of $X$ to $V$ can be extended to a vector field $\tilde X$ on $U$ with finitely many isolated zeros $p_1,\dots,p_r$. \item The total index $\sum_{j=1}^r\ind_{p_j}(\tilde X)$ is independent of the choice of extension.
+In other words, if $\tilde{X}_1$ and $\tilde{X}_2$ are two such extensions with corresponding finite sets of isolated zeros $\tilde{\mathcal{C}}_1$ and $\tilde{\mathcal{C}}_2$ respectively, then $\ind_{\tilde{\mathcal{C}}_1}(\tilde{X}_1)=\ind_{\tilde{\mathcal{C}}_2}(\tilde{X}_2)$. \end{enumerate} \end{theorem}